GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 `interval(10, None)`).
 The argument `...` signals compute at all levels, equivalent to `0, None`.

 NDSL has three possible iterations policies: `PARALLEL`, `FORWARD`, and`BAKWARD`.
-Choosing `PARALLEL` states that all three dimensions can be executed in parallel (recall that NDSL always executes the I and J dimensions - in our example `X_DIM` and `Y_DIM` - in parallel).
+Choosing `PARALLEL` states that all three dimensions can be executed in parallel.
+In this state, each point in the domain is computed independently in the fastest possible order.
+This means that fields are being written in random order, and therefore any operations which depends on data at other points in a field which is being written (e.g. `out = out[0, 0, 1]`) cannot use `PARALLEL`.

-The `FORWARD` and `BACKWARD` options can be considered non-parallel options, and are **therefore may be significantly slower than `PARALLEL`**. `FORWARD` and `BACKWARD` require that all calculations for a perticular K level are computed before moving on to the next K level.
-`FORWARD` executes from the first argument in the `with interval()` statement to the second (e.g.
+The `FORWARD` and `BACKWARD` options can be considered non-parallel options for the K axis.
+These options require that all calculations for a perticular K level are computed before moving on to the next K level.
+This is **often significantly slower than `PARALLEL`**, but ensures that each kernels has the information between execution of each index along the K axis. `FORWARD` executes from the first argument in the `with interval()` statement to the second (e.g.
 `with computaiton(FORWARD), interval(0, 10)` begins at 0 and ends at 9), while `BACKWARD` does the
 opposite (begins at 9, ends at 0).